-Susan Coghlan is the Deputy Division Director for the Argonne Leadership Computing Facility (ALCF) and the project director for the facility’s powerful supercomputing systems including Mira, the fifth fastest supercomputer in the world.
+Susan Coghlan is the deputy division director for the Argonne Leadership Computing Facility (ALCF) and the project director for the facility’s powerful supercomputing systems including Mira, the fifth fastest supercomputer in the world.

-Susan Coghlan is the Deputy Division Director for the Argonne Leadership Computing Facility (ALCF) and the project director for the facility’s powerful supercomputing systems including Mira, the fifth fastest supercomputer in the world.
+Susan Coghlan is the deputy division director for the Argonne Leadership Computing Facility (ALCF) and the project director for the facility’s powerful supercomputing systems including Mira, the fifth fastest supercomputer in the world.
 She is responsible for overseeing the installation of supercomputers and ensuring that they meet the U.S. Department of Energy’s mission needs.
 In her previous roles as Associate Division Director and Director of Operations for the ALCF, she was responsible for the installation and operation of the world's fastest open science computer (TOP500 List, June 2008), the ALCF's 557-teraflops Blue Gene/P production system.

-Coghlan has worked on parallel and distributed computers for over 25 years, from developing scientific applications, including her work on a model of the human brain at the Center for NonLinear Studies at Los Alamos National Laboratory, to managing ultra-scale supercomputers like ASCI Blue Mountain, a 6,144 processor system at Los Alamos National Lab.
+Susan has worked on parallel and distributed computers for over 25 years, from developing scientific applications, including her work on a model of the human brain at the Center for NonLinear Studies at Los Alamos National Laboratory, to managing ultra-scale supercomputers like ASCI Blue Mountain, a 6,144 processor system at Los Alamos National Lab.
 In 2000, she co-founded a research laboratory in Santa Fe (sponsored by Turbolinux, Inc.) that developed the world's first dynamic provisioning system for large clusters and data centers.

-Coghlan has also played an important role in the Blue Gene Consortium, organizing Blue Gene system administrators around the world.
+Susan has also played an important role in the Blue Gene Consortium, organizing Blue Gene system administrators around the world.
 She is well known within the high-performance computing community, and has presented numerous tutorials, lectures, and papers on her work.
 Susan holds a Bachelor’s degree in computer science with a minor in math from Sam Houston State University in Texas.

 1) What inspired you to work in STEM?